DioneProtocol/sfxdx__odysseyjs/README.md

 const symbol = "ROKT"

 // Where is the decimal point indicate what 1 asset is and where fractional assets begin
-// Ex: 1 AVAX is denomination 9, so the smallest unit of AVAX is nanoAVAX (nAVAX) at 10^-9 AVAX const denomination = 9
+// Ex: 1 DIONE is denomination 9, so the smallest unit of DIONE is nanoDIONE (nDIONE) at 10^-9 DIONE const denomination = 9
 ```